luctst/react-lab/README.md

 *Learn React by testing the librairies*

 ## Component Lifecycle:
-*Every component in React has several lifecycle methods that we can use to run code at a particular times.*

-They are three steps in the lifecycle of a component:
+*Every component in React has several lifecycle methods that we can use to run code at a particular times.
+They are three steps in the lifecycle of a component:*

+### Mounting:
-* Mounting - When a component is being created and inserted in the DOM.
+*When a component is being created and inserted in the DOM.*
-* Updating - When the state of a component is changing (props, state..)
-* Unmounting - When a component is being removed from the DOM.

-### Mounting Methods:
 * `constructor()`.
 * `static getDerivedStateFromProps()`.
 * `render()`.